wiseman-timelord/AllTexConF04-Ps/README.md

 ### STATUS: DEVELOPMENT
 Still being created, not even done the basic testing, most of it is figured out and implemented...
 - Check Menus are all layed out as intended.
-- fix the integrity check in the batch.
 - Do a once over on all the scripts, make sure everything is seemingly ok, then try do some improvements.
 - Setup fake data dir etc, Test, Testing results into updates for scripts, complete scripts.